astutus/olimp.run/src/content/post/atomic-habits/law1-make-it-obvious.md

 ---

+### Chapter 6 — Motivation Is Overrated; Environment Often Matters More

+Clear opens with another behavioral study: when a hospital cafeteria made water more accessible than sugary drinks, people bought more water.
+Revolutionary?
+Not really.
+But it confirms something simple and powerful:

+> **What’s visible is what gets acted on.**

+I saw this in my own life with supplements.
+A friend once told me he was taking the same stack I was — but irregularly.
+Me?
+I never missed a day.
+Why?
+Because they were **always visible** — and I took them right after my morning water.
+Habit stacking, again.
+Not motivation.
+Just design.

+Clear builds on this by referencing a behavioral psychologist who defined behavior as “a function of the person and their environment.”
+Fancy words for a basic truth: your surroundings shape your actions.

+But I’d go further:
+> It’s not just environment.
+It’s **environment over time.**

+Even someone with strong willpower will crack if they’re exposed repeatedly to temptation.
+Not every time — maybe one out of five.
+But that’s enough.
+Just like erosion wears down a rock — slowly, inevitably.

+This is why **avoidance > resistance**.
+Why posture matters more than power.
+Don’t fight off the candy — just don’t sit next to the bowl.

+Clear reinforces this with more data: households in the Netherlands reduced energy use by 30% just by having their electric meter visible.
+The brain responds to metrics — if you can *see* the consequence, you act differently.

+He also talks about **contextual cues** — that the brain associates behaviors with places.
+Like how sleep experts say, “Don’t work from bed.”
+I used to think that was nonsense.
+But when I worked from bed during a period of back pain, my sleep tanked.
+Not because of the pain — but because the context collapsed.
+My brain no longer knew what the bed was for.

+Now?
+I have clear boundaries:
+- Work happens at the desk.
+- Recovery happens on the couch.
+- Sleep happens in bed.

+And honestly, I think that’s part of what keeps my system stable.
+Different places, different functions.
+One action, one anchor.

+---

+### 🛠️ Environment Isn’t Just a Threat — It’s a Tool

+But there’s also the flip side — not just avoiding bad cues, but **placing good ones in your way**.

+Clear says it best when he talks about making the cue for a good habit visible, obvious, and impossible to ignore.
+Not just hiding candy — but leaving your running shoes by the door.
+Not just removing Netflix — but keeping a book on the pillow.

+I’ve done that myself with supplements.
+They’re visible.
+They’re next to my water.
+So I take them.
+Same logic could apply to anything:
+- Guitar in the middle of the room = more likely to play.
+- Foam roller next to the couch = more likely to stretch.

+**Environment doesn’t just tempt you.
+It can nudge you forward.**

+That’s the real design move: **build environments that act as signals for the behavior you want.**

+---

 ### Takeaways:
 - Most habits are unconscious and must be named before they can be changed.
 - Habits aren’t morally good or bad — they’re effective or ineffective.